Topos-Theoretic Approaches to Quantum Theory: Canonical Formalism (Semantics)

 \end{theorem}

-The construction for non-commutative C*-algebras is not nearly as nice, as it is non-functorial. \begin{theorem}[GNS-construction,\cite{strmat}] Any C*-algebra $\A$ is *-isomorphic to an algebra of bounded operators $\A'\subset {B}(\h)$ on some\footnote{That we can choose to be separable if $\A$ is.} Hilbert space $\h$.
-There is a canonical\footnote{We take the sum of the GNS-representations corresponding to all pure states.} construction to realise this, called the (universal) GNS-representation.\end{theorem} This construction is an argument commonly given in favour of the Hilbert space framework in which quantum mechanics is usually dealt with.
+The construction for non-commutative C*-algebras is not nearly as satisfactory, since it is non-functorial. \begin{theorem}[GNS-construction,\cite{strmat}] Any C*-algebra $\A$ is *-isomorphic to an algebra of bounded operators $\A'\subset \mathcal{B}(\h)$ on some\footnote{It can be chosen to be separable if $\A$ is.} Hilbert space $\h$.
+There is a canonical\footnote{We take the sum of the GNS-representations corresponding to all states.} construction to realise this, called the (universal) GNS-representation.\end{theorem} This construction is an argument commonly given in favour of the Hilbert space framework in which quantum mechanics is usually formulated.
 States, as physicists know them, fit in this framework as follows. \begin{corollary}Let $\A$ be a C*-algebra with any representation $\A\ra{\pi}\mathcal{B}(\h)$ on a Hilbert space $\h$.
-Then every trace 1 operator $\rho$ on $\h$ defines a state $\omega_\rho$ of $\A$ by
+Then every positive trace-class operator $\rho$ on $\h$ with trace $1$ defines a state $\omega_\rho$ of $\A$ by

-Conversely, if we take $\pi$ to be the universal GNS-representation every state in fact arises (non-uniquely) in such a way, the pure states precisely corresponding to traces against one dimensional projections, or if you will, points of the Hilbert space.\end{corollary} Given a general representation $\A\ra{}\mathcal{B}(\h)$ of a C*-algebra $\A$, however, our notion of a state is strictly more general then that of states that are obtained from tracing against positive operators.
-The difference mostly lies in the fact that our states are only finitely additive, while in physics complete additivity is convention, i.e. for every mutually orthogonal family of projections $P_i\in\A$ $\omega(\sum_iP_i)=\sum_i\omega(P_i)$.
-Although our concept of a state might thus be a bit more general than the states physicists use in practice, it does not differ much on a conceptual level.
-On the other hand, it is a lot easier to deal with, mathematically.
-This exhibits the physical relevance of the abstract algebraic concept of a state on a C*-algebra which we shall be using in the rest of this paper.
+Conversely, if we take $\pi$ to be the universal GNS-representation, every state in fact arises (non-uniquely) in such a way; in particular, each pure state is represented by the rank-one projection onto its cyclic GNS vector.\end{corollary} Given a general representation $\A\ra{}\mathcal{B}(\h)$ of a C*-algebra $\A$, however, our notion of a state is strictly more general than that of states obtained from tracing against positive trace-class operators.
+The difference lies mostly in the fact that our states are only finitely additive, while in physics normality, or complete additivity on projections, is conventional: whenever the ultraweak sum of mutually orthogonal projections $P_i\in\A$ exists, one asks that $\omega(\sum_iP_i)=\sum_i\omega(P_i)$.
+Although our concept of a state might therefore be somewhat more general than the states that physicists use in practice, it does not differ much at a conceptual level.
+On the other hand, it is much easier to deal with mathematically.
+This shows the physical relevance of the abstract algebraic concept of a state on a C*-algebra that we shall use in the rest of this paper.